bayesian-object-tracking/getting_started/README.md

  * [Eigen](http://eigen.tuxfamily.org/) 3.2.1 or later

 ## Object Tracking
-The object tracking can be used without the robot tracking package (dbrt).
+The object tracking (dbot, dbot_ros) can be used without the robot tracking package (dbrt).

 ### Workspace setup and compilation
 ```bash